 Since the 80-years war of independence (1568-1648) against Spain, deliberately breaching the dikes was used as a painful but effective weapon against foreign invaders.
 It made the Spanish troops hate this cold, wet and with disease infested mess of a land.

 In fact, this kind of defence was one of the reasons why the (low) Northern Netherlands gained freedom, and the (higher) southern part where the rebellion actually started (now Belgium and Northern France) remained occupied.

 Over the centuries, an ever more ingenious system of dikes and locks was developed.
 To protect against the sea, but also against human invaders.

-For a short video clip with pictures of defence works over the centuries in the region : click here.
+For a couple of clips with pictures of defence works over the centuries in the region: click here for video.